vilmosz/co3326/README.md

 * rebuild your project, following the instructions in the [Build](#build) section,
 * re-test your project, following the instructions in the [Test](#test) section,
 * double-check that the output in the required format,
-* submit the ```FirstnameLastname-jar-with-dependencies.jar``` JAR file (which will obviously have your name in it, ex. if you're Jane Smith, the file will be ```JaneSmith-jar-with-dependencies.jar```), which is located in your project's ```target``` folder.
+* submit the ```FamilyName_27644437_CO3326CW1-jar-with-dependencies.jar``` JAR file (which will obviously have your family name in it, ex. if your family name is Zuckerberg, the file would be ```Zuckerberg_27644437_CO3326CW1-jar-with-dependencies.jar```), which is located in your project's ```target``` folder.

 ### Important

 __Only__ a JAR file, which uses the correct naming scheme and produces output in the described format will be looked at, and __only__ if it passes the automatic tests.
 A ZIPed project folder or individual Java or Class files will __not__ be looked at, and will be awarded a _0_ mark.
 If you correctly follow the description above, the JAR file you submit will contain the source code that you worked on and will give the marker the opportunity to check it, once your byte code passes the automatic execution phase.